anothermorena/nft-marketplace/README.md

 # NFT MARKET PLACE

-A non-fungible token is a financial security consisting of digital data stored on a blockchain, a form of distributed ledger.
-The ownership of an NFT is recorded in the blockchain and can be transferred by the owner, allowing NFTs to be sold and traded.
-A marketplace is a platform where vendors can come together to sell their products or services to a curated customer base.
-This app is a react native market place where users can create NFTs and bid on other users' NFTs.
+A non-fungible token (NFT) is a type of digital asset secured on a blockchain, which is a decentralized ledger system.
+The blockchain keeps a record of an NFT's ownership, and its owner has the ability to transfer or trade it.
+A marketplace is a platform that enables sellers to offer their goods or services to a select group of buyers.
+This application is built using React Native and serves as a marketplace where users can generate NFTs and place bids on NFTs listed by others.
+Additionally, the app employs a content-based filtering recommendation system that suggests NFTs to users based on the characteristics of NFTs they've previously interacted with.

 # APP LIVE PREVIEW